About The Gold Rush Christmas

 I also realized that a Christmas totem pole would be a fitting reason for a carving missionary father to delay coming home.

-I wrote up my ideas of a Christmas totem pole, then went looking on the Internet to see if may be someone had figured out the concept.
+I wrote up my ideas of a Christmas totem pole, then looked on the Internet to see if someone had figured out the concept.

 Astonishing story

-Truly the most surprising story I uncovered in my research was Mollie Walsh and the Reverend R. M Dickey’s tale of the Skagway sporting women.
+Truly, the most surprising story I uncovered in my research was Mollie Walsh and Reverend R. M Dickey’s tale of the Skagway sporting women.

-I tell the same story using Miles as the instigator with the steamship captain–whereas it was Reverend Dickey in real life.
+I tell the same story using Miles as the instigator with the steamship captain, whereas it is Reverend Dickey in real life.
 But the story is true.

 But the woman wanted out of prostitution.
 When she realized she was dying, she called for Mollie, who brought the local pastor with her.

-He read the Bible to her and led her to repentence before her death, as detailed in his book Gold Fever: A Narrative of The Great Klondike Gold Rush, 1897-1899.
+He read the Bible to her and led her to repentance before her death, as detailed in his book Gold Fever: A Narrative of The Great Klondike Gold Rush, 1897-1899.

-Two days later, over the objection of the “good” people of town who had just build Union Church, Rev. Dickey held the prostitute’s funeral.
+Two days later, over the objection of the “good” people of the town who had just built Union Church, Rev. Dickey held the prostitute’s funeral.
 Most of the prostitutes in town came and sobbed.

-Afterwards, Rev. Dickey took a walk and met a steamship captain who volunteered to take any women back to Seattle who wanted to escape.
+Afterwards, Rev. Dickey took a walk and met a steamship captain who volunteered to take any women who wanted to escape back to Seattle.

 Blog posts about The Gold Rush Christmas: